depermana12/bun-hono-notesapp/README.md

-# Notes App API
+# Notes App

-Simple notes REST API built using Bun, Hono, Drizzle ORM, and PostgreSQL.
+Built using Bun, Hono, Drizzle ORM, and PostgreSQL.
 This project provides users with the ability to register an account and perform notes operations such as create, update, delete, and view a note.
-The API is documented with openAPI in scalar for each endpoint.

 ### API Documentation

-Documentation with request and response schemas is available at `documentation branch` make sure to checkout the branch
+The REST API is documented with openAPI in scalar.
+Available at `documentation` branch make sure to checkout the branch

 ```
 git checkout documentation